Clinical Medical Assistant

 consist of recording medical histories and vital signs, discussing treatment procedures to patients and

 and catalogue laboratory specimens, implement standard laboratory tests and assist physicians during

 examinations.
-Subsequently, they are responsible for disposal of the contaminated supplies and sterilizing
+Subsequently, they are responsible for disposal of the contaminated supplies and

-x-rays, taking electrocardiograms, removal stitches, and replacing dressings.
+preparing patients for x-rays, taking electrocardiograms, removal stitches, and replacing dressings.
 As

 well as, arranging and administering medications and instructing to the patients the use and dosage per

 Phlebotomy is a skilled field of clinical practice primarily based around the collecting and proper

 handling of human specimens and plays a primary role in laboratory testing and patient care.

-Phlebotomist
+health care professional.
 They collect blood and other specimens from patients and accurately catalog

 the specimens for specific lab test and to diagnose and monitor health conditions.

 Clinical Medical Assistant Online Program